seathasky/FF14-MAC_ModSupport/DEPRECIATED-manual-install.md

 ---

-The default FF14 launcher has some issues, go to our troubleshooting section for help: https://github.com/seathasky/FF14-MAC_ModSupport#troubleshooting
+The default FF14 launcher has issues in Crossover.
+We will not support this through issue tracking at all!
+User at your own risk!

 ---